Heat Pump & Mini-Split Installation, Service, and Rescue

 – Is the thermostat in “Cool” or “Heat” mode and powered “On” ? (some Daikin thermostats have On/Off buttons and must have a green LED lit to operate)

-Please contact Colin and describe in what ways your mini-split or heat pump system is chronically under-performing so that he can develop a “rescue” plan.
+Please contact Marlon and describe in what ways your mini-split or heat pump system is chronically under-performing so that he can develop a “rescue” plan.

 Some things to mention might include: